tprasadtp/bhoomi-grub-theme/README.md

     GRUB_THEME="/boot/grub/themes/bhoomi/theme.txt"
     GRUB_BACKGROUND="/boot/grub/themes/bhoomi/background.jpg"
     ```
-6. Re-generate Grub config. `sudo update-grub`.
+6. Re-generate grub config. `sudo update-grub`.
 The output should show, theme and background are found, if not check your config and files.
 7. Reboot!

-## Additional notes for Fedora and OpenSuse [Aslo applies to RedHat, Suse, CentOS, Scientific Linux]
+## Additional notes for Fedora and OpenSUSE [Aslo applies to RedHat, SLES, CentOS, Scientific Linux]

 The folder `/boot/grub2` is used in these cases to store grub configurations. replace `grub` with `grub2` in the paths mentioned above.
 Also, `update-grub` is not available on these systems(by default).
 You can use `grub2-mkconfig` to update the Grub config.